Man charged after off-duty Memphis officer shot outside home

-MEMPHIS, Tenn.– A man has been charged in connection to the shooting of an off-duty Memphis Police Lieutenant outside of his home in Mississippi, the DeSoto County Sheriff’s Department announced Tuesday.
+MEMPHIS, Tenn.– A man has been charged in connection to the shooting of an off-duty Memphis Police officer outside of his home in Mississippi, the DeSoto County Sheriff’s Department announced Tuesday.

-The DeSoto County Sheriff’s Office said the officer was ambushed at his home in the Miller Farms subdivision in Olive Branch, Mississippi Monday morning.
+The DeSoto County Sheriff’s Office said the officer was ambushed in the driveway of his home in the Miller Farms subdivision in Olive Branch, Mississippi Monday morning.

 The officer was shot once in the shoulder, but is expected to recover.

-Working with the public and the Memphis Gang Unit, the sheriff’s department said they were able to collect enough evidence to arrest Anthony Carpenter in connection to the shooting.
+Court records show several felony arrests in the last three years.
+In 2019, police were called to Pleasant View Street in Memphis after a man said Carpenter shot him in the arm over a dispute about a vehicle.
+He was charged with aggravated assault.

+The sheriff’s office also said the shooting was captured on a homeowner’s Ring camera, which pointed investigators to who did it but still doesn’t explain why.

-The motive for the shooting has not been determined and the lieutenant’s identity has not been released.
+The motive for the shooting has not been determined and the officer’s identity has not been released.

 Carpenter is in custody in Memphis and will be extradited back to Desoto County.
 He has been charged with attempted murder.